Cozy up with this beautiful Miso Butternut Squash Soup! It’s so flavorful and easy to make, and perfect for the chilly days ahead.

 - 5 cups low-sodium chicken broth or vegetable broth

-- 3 tablespoons yellow miso paste
+- 3 tablespoons white or yellow miso paste

 - Handful of chopped fresh herbs (like thyme)

 - Salt & pepper to taste

 - Fresh herbs for topping (thyme or cilantro)

 - 2 cups raw whole pumpkin seeds for toasting